OffCourse/offcourse-next/packages/documentation/src/content/atoms/Bar.md

 </div>
 ```

-They are fixed by default, but this behaviour can be overridden with the position ‘prop’
+They are fixed by default, but this behaviour can be overridden with the 'isDocked' prop